LearnOnDemandSystems/docs/lod/access-control-lists.md

+---
+title: "Access Control Lists"
+description: "Controls which websites can be accessed in the lab, by using blacklists and whitelists."
+isPublished: true
+---

 # Custom Access Control Lists

 Access control lists (ACLs) are used to control how students use the Web within a virtual machine.